Tengku Permaisuri Norashikin: Public role and appearances

 On 12 February 2018, she made an appearance at Istana Budaya, where she saw the musical theatre adaptation of Ola Bola.
 On 24 February 2018, she attended the closing ceremony of Selangor State level Tilawah Al-Quran competition, and presented prizes to the winners in women category.
 She attended the "Art Fair and Charity Sale", a fundraising event hosted by the National Autism Society of Malaysia (NASOM) on 21 April 2018.
 It was held in commemoration of 2018 National Autism week.

 Following the aftermath of 2018 Selangor state election, she witnessed the swearing-in ceremony of Azmin Ali as the returning Menteri Besar of Selangor on 11 May 2018.
 She also witnessed the subsequent swearing in ceremony of Amirudin Shari as the 16th Menteri Besar of Selangor on 19 June 2018 after Azmin released his position to join the Cabinet of Malaysia as the first Minister of Economic Affairs.
 On 24 June 2018, she attended the Menteri Besar's Aidilfitri open house event.
 The event that was held at Dataran Kemerdekaan Shah Alam was attended by around 50,000 people including the Deputy Prime Minister, Wan Azizah Wan Ismail.

 On 7 July 2018, she participated in Futbal Fanatix Run, the biggest World Cup running event in Malaysia, which was held at Shah Alam in conjunction with 2018 FIFA World Cup.
 She participated in 3 km category and released the participants in five and ten kilometres categories.

 She made an unofficial trip with close family members and friends to Sekinchan in May 2019 to view the life of the locals up close, as she was enticed by the place from her official visit in 2017.
 She visited some tourist attractions including the paddy fields, fishing villages and Sky Mirror jetty.

 She performed the hajj pilgrimage with her husband Sharafuddin of Selangor in June 2023.

-She is the current Pro-chancellor of MARA University of Technology (UiTM), and was proclaimed on 14 June 2022, starting from 18 October 2021 to 17 October 2024.
+She is the current Pro-chancellor of MARA University of Technology (UiTM), and was proclaimed on 14 June 2022.

 She is the first and current chancellor of Universiti Islam Selangor (UIS), and was proclaimed on 19 July 2025.